comfy/comfortable-mexican-sofa/README.md

 #### Old Versions

-CMS for Rails 5.1 doesn't have published gem, but you may use [rails5.1 branch](https://github.com/comfy/comfortable-mexican-sofa/tree/rails5.1) directly.
+CMS for Rails 5.1 doesn't have published gem, but you may use [rails 5.1 branch](https://github.com/comfy/comfortable-mexican-sofa/tree/rails5.1) directly.

-With Rails 4.2, 5.0 use gem version [1.12.10](https://rubygems.org/gems/comfortable_mexican_sofa/versions/1.12.10)
+With Rails 4.2 and 5.0 use gem version [1.12.10](https://rubygems.org/gems/comfortable_mexican_sofa/versions/1.12.10)

 With Rails 3.0 use gem version [1.8.5](https://rubygems.org/gems/comfortable_mexican_sofa/versions/1.8.5)